foundriesio/docs/source/zephyr/workflow.rst

    .. warning::

-      If you make any changes to any repositories managed by Repo, this will attempt to rebase your local branches, which **can erase history and cause conflicts**.
+      If you make any changes to any repositories managed by Repo, this will attempt to rebase your local branches, which **can cause conflicts**.
+Please see :ref:`zephyr-out-of-tree` for more details.

       You can use ``repo sync -n`` to fetch changes only, without rebasing, and then use Git to inspect the differences between your